FACTION BRIEF

 Living Counter-Example

-Cross represents loving integration — the counter-example the Front cannot dismiss.
-Her existence complicates the narrative that all integration is servitude.
+Cross lives in loving integration — the counter-example the Front cannot dismiss.
+Her existence complicates any narrative that all integration is servitude.

 Enemies